you read this title and think: “why is he calling them pink toe tarantulas” and why “in 2019”, is it really any different than in other years?

 - Cross ventilation for your enclosure

 - Anchor point for the tarantula web on high ground

-In case you’d like to have a visual guide to this topic, consider watching the video down below which we created a while back with the intention to share our experiences with keeping Avicularia species in captivity.
+In case you’d like to have a visual guide to this topic, consider watching the video in this blog post which we created a while back with the intention to share our experiences with keeping Avicularia species in captivity.

-Good airflow in your enclosure is vital for your Pink Toe Tarantula – and by airflow it’s not meant to have a device constantly pushing air through your enclosure.
-Simply by applying the law of physics will help to increase the chance of successfully keep members of the genus Avicularia, the Pink Toe Tarantulas, as a spider tarantula.
+Good airflow in your enclosure is vital for your Pink Toe Tarantula – and by airflow, it’s not meant to have a device constantly pushing air through your enclosure.
+Simply applying the law of physics will help to increase the chance of successfully keep members of the genus Avicularia, the Pink Toe Tarantulas, like a spider tarantula.

-Ideally the enclosure has cross ventilation to make sure the humidity within the enclosure evaporates within your watering- and feeding schedule.
-As an idea how this can look see the sketches below.
+Ideally, the enclosure has cross ventilation to make sure the humidity within the enclosure evaporates within your watering- and feeding schedule.
+As an idea of how this can look see the sketches below.

 Enclosure design is essential for a success story with your Pink Toe Tarantula.
 Since Avicularia are tree tarantulas, make sure you provide materials in your enclosure the tarantula can make us of and built its webbing near the top of the enclosure.
 Avicularia tend to reach the highest point in your enclosure and build their silky retreat up there, so make sure the have an anchor point available the can start building their web.
 Especially vital for younger specimens kept in plastic tubes, since their webbing tube will provide additional protection from humidity and heat, building its own micro climate within the enclosure.